brandonhall96/Dream-Team-Builder/README.md

 });
 ```

-# Building our controller routes
+# Building GET and POST routes in our controller to create a player
 ```
 router.get('/', isLoggedIn, (req, res) => {
     res.render('player/index.ejs')